Model-free Rayleigh weight from x-ray Thomson scattering measurements: Abstract

 \section{Abstract}

 X-ray Thomson scattering (XRTS) has emerged as a powerful tool for the diagnostics of matter under extreme conditions.
 In principle, it gives one access to important system parameters such as the temperature, density, and ionization state, but the interpretation of the measured XRTS intensity usually relies on theoretical models and approximations.
-In this work, we show that it is possible to extract the Rayleigh weight---a key property that describes the electronic localization around the ions---directly from the experimental data without the need for any model calculations or simulations.
+In this context, a key property is given by the Rayleigh weight that describes the electronic localization around the ions.
+Here, we show that it is possible to extract the Rayleigh weight directly from the experimental data without the need for any model calculations or simulations.
 As a practical application, we consider an experimental measurement of strongly compressed Be at the National Ignition Facility (NIF) [D\"oppner \emph{et al.}, \textit{Nature} \textbf{618}, 270-275 (2023)].
-In addition to being interesting in their own right, our results will open up new avenues for diagnostics from \emph{ab initio} simulations, help to further constrain existing chemical models, and constitute a rigorous benchmark for theory and simulations.
+We demonstrate that experimental results for the Rayleigh weight open up new avenues for the interpretation of XRTS experiments by matching the measurement with \emph{ab initio} simulations such as density functional theory or path integral Monte Carlo.
+Interestingly, this new procedure leads to significantly lower density compared to previously used chemical models.